Walk. Talk. Pray.

 How do I get to and from the start / finish?

-We're not organising any specific transport to Fladbury / Dumbleton and back from Dumbleton / Winchcombe but to help lower the impact of travel we'll try to minimise the number of cars travelling.
+We're not organising any specific transport but to help lower the impact of travel we'll try to minimise the number of cars travelling.
 If you can offer help in one direction or another, or need help with transport please let us know and we'll see if we can match people up.

 Are there any public transport options?

-Due to the rural nature of these sections of St Kenelm's Way, opportunties to access them via public transport is extremely limited.
-There is a bus service from Winchcombe back to Cheltenham.
+Due to the rural nature of these sections, opportunties to access them via public transport is extremely limited.
+Kemble or Swindon are the nearest railway stations.

 Food and Drink